-8 Fun Things To Do In Aberdeen
+8 Fun Things To Do In Aberdeen In 2023

 Table of Contents

 Aberdeen is home to some stunning views with lots of activities to do to keep you entertained.

-1. Aberdeen Maritime Museum
+1. Learn At The Aberdeen Maritime Museum

-The Aberdeen Maritime museum situated on the historic Shiprow near the harbour tells the story of the city’s long relationship with the sea.
+The Aberdeen Maritime Museum situated on the historic Shiprow near the harbour tells the story of the city’s long relationship with the sea.

 Interestingly, this museum is the only place in the UK where you can see displays on the North Sea oil and gas industry.

 And, you can even grab yourself a bite to eat in the café if you’re feeling hungry during your visit.

-The museum also has a viewpoint so you can look out onto the harbour and witness some incredible views.
+It also has a viewpoint so you can look out onto the harbour and witness some incredible views.

-2. Slains Castle
+2. Step Back In Time At Slains Castle

 Erected in 1597, Slains Castle is a must-see if you fancy a scenic walk, there are some stunning coastal views on offer from the cliff walk to The Bullars of Buchan.